NYCPlanning/ceqr-app/DOCKER.md

 1. **Start up the ceqr app**, with environment defined and all deps installed, and bring up the postgis with all dbs created and migrations applied:
     ```sh
     docker-compose up # append "-d" if you'd like it to run in background, as a daemon

+    # alternatively, you can run and `cd` into the frontend folder and run `yarn start-with-backend`
+    docker compose up postgis backend migrate
     ```
 1. **Confirm everything is OK**
     ```sh